smokingpun/smokingpun.github.io/content_strategy_for_startups.md

 Some content strategists also create content – like me – but this isn't obligatory or even all that usual.
 Content marketing is slightly different.
 It is:

-> "a marketing technique of creating and distributing relevant and valuable content to attract, acquire, and engage a clearly defined and understood target audience — with the objective of driving profitable customer action.” — Joe Pulizzi.
+> A marketing technique of creating and distributing relevant and valuable content to attract, acquire, and engage a clearly defined and understood target audience — with the objective of driving profitable customer action. — Joe Pulizzi.

 Marketers implement content strategies – they don't necessarily create them.
-They build relationships, rather than repeatable frameworks.
 Colleen Jones makes the difference clear:

 > I see the main distinction between the two fields of practice as purpose.
 Content strategy is essential for a wide range of purposes — media products, technical support, customer service, sales, and marketing, to name a few.
 Content marketing focuses on strategy and implementation for — you guessed it — marketing.